Moreault/AutoInject/README.md

 }
 ```

-The generic `AutoInject<T>` should be used whenever there is ambiguity between two or more types.
-Here is how AutoInject will otherwise resolves your types for injection :

-1. If the class has only one implementation or base class, that implementation or base class is used
-2. From here on, base types will be ignored and only interfaces will be considered
-3. If the class has multiple implementations, it will first look for `"IMyName"`
-4. If it does not implement an `"IMyName"` interface, it will look for an interface with a similar name (It's not very smart or reliable and I would avoid defaulting to this as much as possible!)
-5. Throws an exception since it can't possibly guess which interface or base type to use

-Using `AutoInject<T>` will bypass automatic resolution entirely.
-I don't necessarily recommend using `AutoInject<T>` for every use case but it's quite all right if you want to always be absolutely certain.
-I personally only use it as a last resort and default to regular `AutoInject`.

 ## Getting started

 Placing `[AutoInject]` attributes on every class in your project by itself will do very little (nothing) if you don't _configure_ it properly.
 You must add the following line to your startup code in order for AutoInject to work :